 Once the procedure is completed, the leg or legs are washed down with a sterile solution, and wound dressings are applied.
 Over the initial non-elastic wound dressings, a secondary elastic compression dressing is applied from the foot up the leg to cover the incisions.
 Alternatively, compression stockings (usually 30-40 mm Hg) can be worn.
 Dressings are removed after 1-2 days, but compression garments remain for 1-3 weeks following the procedure.

-Skilled physicians can usually perform microphlebectomy on one leg in 1 hour or less, and on two legs in 2 hours or less, depending on the extent of the veins to be removed.
+Skilled physicians can usually perform microphlebectomy on one leg in one hour or less, and on two legs in two hours or less, depending on the extent of the veins to be removed.

 Recovery after microphlebectomy